josephsalmon/OrganizationFiles/README.md

 This repository provides tex elements of interest for researchers and professor:

-- References harmonized for my group (a huge .bib files)
+- References harmonized for my group in a huge .bib file

+- Snippets used for LaTeXing with Sublime (to be adapted for VSCode).

 - TeX templates for: